4-H Youth Development

 4‑H is America’s largest youth development organization—empowering nearly six million young people with the skills to lead for a lifetime.

 4-H is open to all youth who are residents of Kansas and between the ages of 7 and 19.
 The 4-H year runs from October 1 until September 30.
-Youth who turn 7 before January 1, 2026 can enroll.
+Youth who turn 7 before January 1, 2026, are eligible to enroll.

 Visit the Kansas 4-H website (https://www.kansas4-h.org/) for more details.